 For information about specific lightmapping-related settings, see documentation on Global Illumination.

-Select Window > Lighting > Settings from the Unity Editor menu to open the Lighting window.
+See in Glossary > Lighting Settings from the Unity Editor menu to open the Lighting window.
 Make sure any Mesh you want to apply a light map to has proper UVs for lightmapping.
 The easiest way to do this is to open the Mesh import settings and enable the Generate Lightmap UVs setting.

 Next, to control the resolution of the lightmaps, go to the Lightmapping Settings section and adjust the Lightmap Resolution value.